joshed-io/reveal-hugo/exampleSite/content/home/configuration.md

 ---

-Here is where partials go for different presentations and places on the page.
+Here is where to put partials for different presentations and places in the DOM.
 <br><br>

 | Presentation | Before &lt;/head&gt;            | Before &lt;/body&gt;            |